 When a cat urinates in clumping litter, clumps form which makes them easy to scoop out.
-Place urine clumps in a plastic bag (along with feces), and dispose of in the outside bin.
+Place urine clumps in a plastic bag (along with feces), and dispose of them in the outside bin.

 Wood pellets and food by-products disintegrate when wet, and if using a sieve type tray will drop into the collection tray.
-This can be emptied out into the toilet or use a garden hose to rinse it out.
+This can be emptied into the toilet or use a garden hose to rinse it out.